peter4549/Android-1/Coroutines/Coroutines on Android.md

 2. [**async**](https://kotlin.github.io/kotlinx.coroutines/kotlinx-coroutines-core/kotlinx.coroutines/async.html) builder will start a new coroutine, and it allows you to return a result with a suspend function called `await`.

 > Launch is a bridge from regular functions into coroutines.

+*Warning*: A big difference between `launch` and `async` is how they handle exceptions. `async` expects that you will eventually call `await` to get a result (or exception) so it won’t throw exceptions by default.
+That means if you use `async` to start a new coroutine it will silently drop exceptions.